jabed-dev/tailwindcss-plugins/README.md

 # tailwindcss-plugin
-how to create tailwindcss plugin
+how to create tailwindcss plugins

 **addBase**\
 **addVariant**\